 The reading comprehension component is usually one of the more challenging components found in English Paper 2.
 Students can lose most of their marks in that section alone.
-With the curriculum changes some time ago, the comprehension section tests students on a variety of skills; from answering factual type questions to inferencing and referencing.
+With the curriculum changes some time ago, the P3 English comprehension section tests students on a variety of skills; from answering factual type questions to inferencing and referencing.

 Students are tested from Primary 1 and the difficulty of the questions increases as they move up to the PSLE year.
 That is why at TF, we follow a step sequence on how students should work on the Comprehension section in all our classes, even our lower primary ones.